ximarketing/ximarketing.github.io/server/intranet/README.md

 keeps a root-only rollback bundle until the authenticated game is accepted.
 It detects whether A/B Test Showdown is active and preserves that card, route, container, and dedicated-network membership unchanged.
-It independently preserves Classroom Picker in the same way.
+It independently preserves Classroom Picker and Haggle Arena in the same way.
 The game currently stores rooms in memory, so this command intentionally requires `--force`: run it only in a maintenance window when no class or game session is active.
 Rebuilding the game clears every active room.